 Since the control circuit is much less complex than a VFD, AC speed control motors are a cost-effective option vs VFD-driven AC motors.
 The phase control method also exhibits less electrical noise when compared to VFD-driven motors, where VFDs switch at a much faster rate.

 Another advantage that was introduced with the DSC Series is vertical operation.
 In the past, tachogenerator motors were trouble for vertical travel applications.
 The reason is gravity.

 In this example, a motor is driving a load downward on a belt conveyor.
 As the load lowers, gravity will pull the load downwards and increase its speed.
 As the speed increases, the tachogenerator voltage increases.
-This makes the speed control circuit think that the motor is traveling too fast, thus decreasing its voltage to attempt to lower the speed.
-However, as the voltage decreases the motor loses torque.
+This makes the speed controller think that the motor is traveling too fast, thus decreasing its voltage to attempt to lower the speed.
+However, as the voltage decreases, the motor loses torque.
 This process repeats until the motor's torque is depleted, and the load drops.

 In the DSC Series, the Deceleration Stop function allows a controlled deceleration with automatic electromagnetic braking.